kamens/gae_bingo/README.md

     django-lean is awesome, but we strongly believe in a couple of the core principles of A/Bingo, particularly making it as ridiculously easy as possible for developers (and anybody else) to create A/B tests.
+We couldn't find a framework that satisfied our needs, so we decided to spread the A/Bingo love.

     We also wanted this to quickly drop into any App Engine app, and we didn't want to exclude those on App Engine who aren't using Django.